Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 Food and wine pairings

-Pairs perfectly with beef tenderloin, 7-hour slow-roasted leg of lamb, rack of veal with mushrooms...
+It pairs perfectly with a filet mignon, a 7-hour slow-roasted leg of lamb, or a rack of veal with mushrooms...

 Bettane & Desseauve